North Fork of Roanoke AVA

-North Fork of Roanoke is an American Viticultural Area (AVA) located on the eastern slopes of the Allegheny Mountains in the Roanoke and Montgomery counties of Virginia just west of the city of Roanoke.
-The appellation area was established by the Treasury's, Bureau of Alcohol, Tobacco and Firearms (ATF) on May 16, 1983.
+North Fork of Roanoke is an American Viticultural Area (AVA) located on the eastern slopes of the Allegheny Mountains in Roanoke and Montgomery counties of Virginia just west of the city of Roanoke.
+It was established as the nation's 31^{st} and the state's third appellation on April 15, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted in October 1981 by Karl and Myra Hereford of MJC Vineyard in Blacksburg, Virginia, proposing the viticulture area named "North Fork of Roanoke."

 The North Fork valley stretches 22 mi along the Roanoke River with surrounding hillsides where vineyards reside between 1200 to 2200 ft above sea level.
 The approximately 1200 acre area is named for its position on the North Fork river, before it converges with the South Fork to form the Roanoke River.
 Many of North Fork's 49 acre of vineyards are located on the Allegheny slopes which are part of the larger Blue Ridge mountain range that stretches south into North Carolina.
 The North Fork AVA weather is characterized by cool, foggy summer mornings and prevailing westerly winds.
-Karl and Myra Hereford of MJC Vineyard in Blacksburg, Virginia, petitioned the ATF in October 1981 to establish the viticulture area named "North Fork of Roanoke.”